yousty/pg_eventstore/docs/appending_events.md

 PgEventstore.client.append_to_stream(stream, event2, options: { expected_revision: revision })
 ```

-### What to do when PgEventstore::WrongExpectedRevisionError error raises?
+### What to do when a PgEventstore::WrongExpectedRevisionError error is risen?

 What to do when an event has failed to be appended to a stream due to `WrongExpectedRevisionError` error?
 It depends on you business logic.
 For example, if you have a business rule that no events should be appended to a stream if it contains `Removed` event, you should provide `:expected_revision` option to ensure your stream is in the expected state and re-run your logic each time `WrongExpectedRevisionError` error raises: